Useurmind/ModuleInject/Doc.ModuleInject/constructor_injection.md

         RegisterPrivateComponent<ISomeUndefinedComponent, SomeUndefinedComponent>(x => x.ComponentToInject);

         RegisterPublicComponent<IConstructorComponent, ConstructorComponent>(x => x.Component)
-            .CallConstructor(module => new ConstructorComponent(module.ComponentToInject));
+            .Construct(module => new ConstructorComponent(module.ComponentToInject));
     }

 In this example you first register a private component which should be injected.
 After that the public component is registered which requires the private component as a dependency.
-By calling CallConstructor the module is told to not use the default constructor but instead look for the given constructor.
+By calling Construct the module is told to not use the default constructor but instead look for the given constructor.
 The arguments of the constructor are given as member expressions describing other components of the module (which is the only parameter to the lambda expression).